Home Animals Desert Map Photography What's New?

 Software

 Now there are quite a few software's out there that will give you a HDR image.
-Some like Photomatix are expensive ($99 in 12-09) and don't have as many options as one of the ones below.
+Some like Photomatix cost ($99 in 10-16) and don't have as many options as one of the ones below.
 We were looking for a software that was reasonably priced and easy to use.
 There are some free ones available but none that in my honest opinion were worth mentioning here.
-Now for some of you that have Photomatix and like it, great, if your used to using it then hang onto it, I'm not trying to talk you out of it.
-This is for first time buyers, users looking for an honest review of HDR software.
+Now for some of you that have Photomatix and like it, great, if you're used to using it then hang onto it.
+This is for first time buyers, users, looking for an honest review of HDR software.
 In my opinion Photomatix just didn't work as well with as many options.

 HDR software